MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/40-maven/codelab05/README.md

 - Create multiple folders at once using the `mkdir` command.
 E.g.: `mkdir src\main\java`
 - Explore what the "Maven Wrapper" is, use it if you like
     - *What are the benefits of the Maven Wrapper?*

+## Finished?

+Think you're finished?
+Ask for some feedback first, only then checkout the solution.
+**Do yourself a favor and do not look at the solution beforehand!**

+The `maven-stock-exchange` project on our GitHub project contains a solution for this codelab.
+- Clone (or Fork, then Clone) the project: https://github.com/switchfully/maven-stock-exchange
+- Explore the project
+- Run the build: `mvn clean package`
+    - Which module gets compiled first?
+Why?
+    - Inspect the target folders, what do you notice?
+    - Inspect the generated jars.
+- You're free to experiment, make changes, extend,... the code